What are the legal consequences of leaking HIPAA PHI unintentionally?

 Develop policies, procedures, and incident response plans.

-Maintain comprehensive compliance documentation.
+Maintain compliance documentation.

 Ensure third-party vendors comply with HIPAA.